l-przybylka/ce-pulumi-project/README.md

 ```

-### Step 3: Run terraform apply to create the infrastructure on AWS
+### Step 3: Run pulumi up to create the infrastructure on AWS
 <br>

 ```